 Telephone entry systems with cameras

 However, telephone-based intercoms don’t have the bandwidth to handle two-way video transfers.
-As a result, residents can see video of their visitors, but visitors can’t see residents.
+As a result, residents can see a live feed of their visitors, but visitors can’t see residents.

 WiFi telephone entry systems